moby/moby/docs/sources/reference/api/archive/docker_remote_api_v1.7.md

     The stream must be a tar archive compressed with one of the following algorithms: identity (no compression), gzip, bzip2, xz.

-    The archive must include a file called `Dockerfile`{.docutils .literal} at its root.
+    The archive must include a file called `Dockerfile` at its root.
 It may include any number of other files, which will be accessible in the build context (See the [*ADD build command*](../../../builder/#dockerbuilder)).